-- The JSR was recently filed; the JSR Review Ballot will run from June 26 July 9. - The java.net project is up and running, with an Observer mailing-list, a public Forum, a public Issue Tracker, and a Document Archive. - See http://java.net/projects/jsr358.
+- The JSR has been approved. - The java.net project is up and running, with an Observer mailing-list, a public Forum, a public Issue Tracker, and a Document Archive. - See http://java.net/projects/jsr358. - Issues have been filed for all items listed in this presentation. - The first formal Expert Group meeting has been held. - We need to work out the logistics for future meetings, and begin to meet regularly.